 Platinum Silicone Gaskets

 Silicone is widely used in pharmaceutical applications for two major reasons.
 First, and foremost, is safety.
-Silicone does not contain plasticizes or other additives that could leach into a drug product and cause toxicological issues.
-Second, silicone is highly flexible and tear-resistant, making it a good choice for sealing fluids in down stream processes.
+Silicone does not contain plasticizers or other additives that could leach into a drug product and cause toxicological issues.
+Second, silicone is highly flexible and tear-resistant, making it a good choice for sealing fluids in downstream processes.

-In order to make Silicone gaskets there are two cure system options with silicones, however, that produce materials with different characteristics, whose impact should be considered before selection.
+To make Silicone gaskets, there are two cure system options with silicones, however, that produce materials with different characteristics, whose impact should be considered before selection.
 Silicone materials may be cured using free radical (peroxide) or addition (platinum) cure mechanisms.

 Click on the above photo for more details

 Peroxide-cured gaskets contain a small residue of 2,4 DCBA (dichlorobenzoic acid) as a by-product of the curing reaction, platinum-cured gaskets have no 2,4 DCBA residues, its only by-product is H2O.
 In some critical bioprocesses, the small amount of DCBA might harm the media that is made.
 The relative value and impact of these characteristics should be evaluated carefully when selecting the silicone type for fluid handling applications.